-WKX-200 - Work Experience CSU\
+WKX-200 - Work Experience 1-2-3-4 units CSU

+Advisory: Students should have paid or voluntary employment.
 This course is designed to coordinate the student's occupational onthe-job training with related instruction in work-related skills, including occupational and educational resources, career planning, resume development and interview techniques.
 Students may earn up to four (4) units each semester for a maximum of 16 units of work experience.
 No more than 20 hours per week may be applied toward the work requirement; 60 hours of volunteer work or 75 hours of paid work in the semester are required for each unit.
 WKX-200 is an enrolling course for General Work Experience and Occupational Work Experience courses.
 Students enrolling in WKX-200 are administratively moved to the appropriate general or occupational work experience course after the first class meeting.
 Determination of the appropriate work experience course is made by the instructor, with input from the student, based upon several factors, including the number of hours worked during the semester, occupational program requirements, and type of work in which the student is engaged.
 18 hours orientation and 60 hours of volunteer work experience or 75 hours of paid work experience are required for each enrolled unit.

-WKX-201 - General Work Experience 1-2-3 units CSU\
+WKX-201 - General Work Experience CSU

+1-2-3units

-This course is designed to coordinate the student's occupational onthe-job training with related instruction in work-related skills, including occupational and educational resources, career planning, resume development and interview techniques.
+Advisory: Students should have paid or voluntary employment.
+This course is designed to coordinate the student's occupational on- the-job training with related instruction in work-related skills, including occupational and educational resources, career planning, resume development and interview techniques.
 Students may earn up to three (3) units each semester for two (2) semesters for a maximum of 6 units of work experience.
 No more than 20 hours per week may be applied toward the work requirement; 60 hours of volunteer work or 75 hours of paid work in the semester are required for each unit.
 18 hours orientation and 60 hours of volunteer work experience or 75 hours of paid work experience are required for each enrolled unit.

-ZOOLOGY

-See BIOLOGY 2A, 2B
+ZOOLOGY See BIOLOGY 2A, 2B